 The whole education sector in the United States recognizes the decline in the trends in higher education and, as a result, colleges and universities are working hand in hand to bring the global learners back to the top academic destination.
 Updates on student visa policies and adjustments to travel restrictions are cascaded across online platforms to allow students in all parts of the globe to know about the developments.
 Institutions have organized virtual fairs, free lectures, and other similar activities online to keep the foreign students engaged and aware of the benefits of international studies.
 Institutions have also signed up for partnerships with international education management providers to invigorate the student recruitment process amid the pandemic.
 I believe the United States will remain a welcoming place for international students and will continue to be the number one destination for higher education for years to come.

 #PartnerForLife #HigherEducation #StudentRecruitment #InternationalEducation #MSM

-Dr. Alex Parnia brings more than 30 years of experience performing a variety of successful roles at various academic institutions as a faculty member, campus Dean, Vice-President of Marketing and Enrollment, Executive Vice- President, Provost, and President.
+Dr. Alex Parnia brings more than 35 years of experience performing a variety of successful roles at various academic institutions as a faculty member, campus Dean, Vice-President of Marketing and Enrollment, Executive Vice- President, Provost, and President.
 He specializes in crafting innovative and scalable solutions and matrices to enable exponential revenue increases for academic institutions.
-His list of commendable triumphs is never-ending and he has also created leadership programs and taught management and business courses at leading institutions.
+His list of commendable triumphs is never-ending and he has also created leadership programs and taught management and business courses at various academic institutions.

 Di Maria, D. L. (2020, December 08).
 US colleges report a 43% decline in new international student enrollment, and not just because of the pandemic.
 Retrieved December 18, 2020, from https://theconversation.com/us-colleges-report-a-43-decline-in-new-international-student-enrollment-and-not-just-because-of-the-pandemic-149885